RetroDECK/ES-DE/FAQ.md

 On Windows ES-DE is shipped as a portable installation and as a regular installer.
 If you're using the portable installation you need to drop your emulators inside the Emulators directory.
 Make sure to read the README.txt file directly in the EmulationStation-DE folder for more details.
 For the regular installer many emulators do not provide a method to inform ES-DE where they are installed, so you will need to add their installation directories to the Path environment variable in Windows.
 It's strongly recommended to read the _Specific notes for Windows_ section of the [User guide](USERGUIDE.md#specific-notes-for-windows) before attempting to setup and use ES-DE on Windows.

-## The emulator configuration is all wrong, what's going on?
+## The emulators don't seem to be properly configured?

 ES-DE acts strictly as a frontend, it does not interfere at all with the emulator configuration.
 So you need to configure your emulators separately.
-This includes your controllers as the controller configuration inside ES-DE will have no effect on the emulators.
+This includes your controllers as well since the controller configuration inside ES-DE will have no effect on the emulators.
 You could of course also use an automated tool to setup your emulator environment, such as using EmuDeck on the Steam Deck.

+## On game launch the screen just flashes black and the game won't start, how do I solve this?

+This is almost always caused by missing emulator BIOS files which have to be installed separately from ES-DE.
+See the previous question.

 ## How do I exit back from the emulators to ES-DE?

-This is related to the previous question, ES-DE does not perform any emulator configuration or general system configuration.
+This is related to the two questions above, ES-DE does not perform any emulator configuration or general system configuration.
 So you would either need to configure an exit button combination inside your emulator, or use a third party tool to map for instance Alt + F4 or Command + Q to a certain button combination on your controller.
 If you use RetroArch then it's easy to setup a button combination to exit back to ES-DE, which will apply to all cores.
 Refer to the RetroArch documentation or their support channels on how to accomplish this.

 ## I have many games with multiple files, is there a way to show these as single entries?